 Baidu Tieba: This is part of the Chinese search engine ‘Baidu’ which prevails over 70% of its own market.
 Tieba is a forum for topics searchable by subject categories.
 Content becomes more important the more it gains visibility based on the ranking of the Tieba community.
 For a brand, the objective here is to establish a large enough following who are ranking their content highly so that it appears at the top of the Tieba community page.

 Qzone: A social networking website created by Tencent in 2005.
 It is largely an instant messaging platform but users can join groups to discuss certain topics.

 Youku: This is the Chinese version of ‘Youtube’, it allows users to upload multimedia content.
 Users can comment on content giving it a rating and review.
 There is often an extensive number of adverts shown before any video can be viewed.

 There is a larger, more active user base in China

 The number of people using social networking in China is significantly more than in the US with an estimated 300 million Chinese users.
 This number of users is equivalent to the total populations of France, Germany, Italy, Spain and the UK all combined.
 The figures are staggering.

 Chinese consumers are incredibly active and subscribe to several different Chinese networks.

 According to the China post, ‘Chinese ‘netizens’ spend about 40% of their 25 hours/week online on social networks’.

 More time on social networks results in more exposure to content and produces a higher number of interactions.
-This in turn leads to a social networking landscape that is evolving and changing more quickly.
+In turn, this leads to a social networking landscape that is evolving and changing more quickly.
 It is vital to have your finger on the pulse to react to and capitalize upon new emerging trends.

 The Chinese consumer often engages with social media ‘on the move’